gsdlab/ClaferIDE/README.md

 ### Nature

 ClaferIDE is a web-based application.
-Its server side (implemented with Node.JS) processes requests, runs the chosen back-end and passes back its output.
+Its server side (implemented with `Node.JS`) processes requests, runs the chosen back-end and passes back its output.
-The client-side is implemented using Javascript/HTML and handles all the visualization and exploration functionality.
+The client-side is implemented using `Javascript/HTML` and handles all the IDE functionality.

 Contributors
 ------------